 Can music storage also be found on Sense and Versa 3?

 Sense and Versa 3 are full to the brim with fitness sensors, particularly Sense.
 They come with a multi-path optical heart rate sensor (that allows for raw HRV readings), ECG sensor, EDA sensor, skin temperature sensor, SpO2 and much more.
 So in that aspect Sense and Versa 3 are a vast upgrade over the aging Ionic.

 But what about offline storage for music?
 The watches, of course, have built-in memory because they have to handle the OS and other things.
 But can some of this be used for songs?
 Here’s what Fitbit has to say.

 So the short answer is – no. It’s not possible to store your music playlists on the Sense and Versa 3 like you can on some other smartwatches.

 There’s a way around it, though, but it is not ideal.
 Deezer allows you to upload your MP3s to the platform so you then have access through the service.
 Pandora Plus or Pandora Premium have this as well, but there’s a monthly cost for all of these premium accounts.
 Spotify only allows you to control music from the watch so you need an internet connection.

 Those that like to run or cycle without their phones would love to see offline music support.
 It is a silly thing to overlook, especially considering the new watches have built-in GPS.
 After all, both the predecessor of Sense (Ionic) and Versa 3 (Versa 2) have it.

-Hopefully in the future music storage is implemented as a software update.
+Many are hoping music storage is implemented as a software update.
 In every other aspect, Sense and Versa 3 are a big upgrade over anything Fitbit has manufactured so far.